 Other useful information

-Outcomes for the sanctuary scholarship itself will be considered by the scholarships committee in the week commencing Monday 11 February 2019 and communicated to successful applicants in the week commencing Monday 18 February 2019.
+Outcomes for the sanctuary scholarship will be considered by the scholarships committee in the week commencing Monday 16 July 2021 and communicated to successful applicants in the week commencing Monday 2 August 2021.